Brookhaven, Georgia: Demographics

-The median household income was $52,333 and the median family income was $52,679.
-Males had a median income of $35,742 compared with $37,043 for females.
-The per capita income was $32,087.
-About 7.6% of families and 11.8% of the population were below the poverty line, including 16.1% of those under age 18 and 9.0% of those age 65 or over.
+The median income for a household was $114,570, with family households having a median income of $188,477 and non-family households $81,572.
+The per capita income was $74,964.
+Males working full-time jobs had median earnings of $104,841 compared to $86,519 for females.
+Out of the 55,981 people with a determined poverty status, 10.6% were below the poverty line.
+Further, 20.4% of minors and 12.0% of seniors were below the poverty line.

+Race and ethnicity

+Per the 2022 American Community Survey, the racial and ethnic makeup of the city was 65.3% White, 12.2% Black or African American, 6.8% Asian, 4.0% some other race, and 2.5% Native American or Alaskan Native, with 9.3% from two or more races.
+Hispanics or Latinos of any race were 17.6% of the population.
+In the survey, residents self-identified with various ethnic ancestries.
+People of English descent made up 11.7% of the population of the town, followed by American at 11.2%, German at 9.1%, Irish at 8.8%, Italian at 4.4%, Scottish at 2.5%, Polish at 2.1%, Russian at 2.0%, French at 1.8%, Scotch-Irish at 1.5%, Sub-Saharan African at 1.2%, Arab at 0.9%, Caribbean (excluding Hispanics) at 0.9%, Dutch at 0.8%, Welsh at 0.8%, Swedish at 0.7%, Greek at 0.5%, Hungarian at 0.5%, and Norwegian at 0.5%.

 Economy

 Large retail centers in Brookhaven include the Town Brookhaven, a 600000 ft2 mixed-use district on a 54 acre site opened in 2010, and Northeast Plaza, a 466000 sqft, late-1950s strip mall-style shopping center on Buford Highway focused on discount and Hispanic-oriented stores.

 On March 14, 2017, the Weather Company, owners of the Weather Channel, announced to a group of Brookhaven Chamber members that they were in need of more office space and would be selecting a location in Brookhaven.
 They have since moved to Brookhaven.

 Brookhaven continues to see major developments in its area.
 In March 2019, the Brookhaven City Council approved a request from CHOA to rezone four acres in order to build an 8-story short-term residential hotel (a Ronald McDonald House).
 The facility will allow families to temporary stay in the area while their children are being treated at CHOA.
 Furthermore, Emory University announced in May 2019 that it plans to build a billion dollar medical complex including a hotel, hospital, and apartments in Brookhaven.

 Other developments in Brookhaven include planned improvements to its Lynwood Park facility thanks to its partnership with the Atlanta Hawks.
 The Atlanta Hawks Foundation made a donation, approved unanimously by the city council, for upgraded furnishing and site improvements to the existing basketball court at Lynwood Park.
 As of 2017, the Hawks new $50 million training facility is located in Brookhaven.